Partner

 Fried cuy.

 La Mesa de Piedra is where I tried cuy (guinea pig) for the first time.
-Cuy can be served whole and fried.
+Cuy can be served in various ways, but in this case it was whole and fried.

-I was nervous at first, but honestly, it wasn’t as bad as I expected.
+I was nervous at first, especially after seeing it’s golden fried face, but it wasn’t as bad as I expected.

 Cuy has been eaten in the Andes for thousands of years and is considered a celebratory food.